vbe0201/google-ctf-2020/reversing/beginners/README.md

 ## The solution

 ...And then, 2 days later, I finally realized that we don't even have to pass the `strncmp` in the binary.
-The only info we have is that the flag must start with the characters `CTF{`.
-So what if we actually determined all the missing characters by cyclically iterating over a buffer starting with `"CTF{"` and replacing the missing bytes with the results of the corresponding `pshufb -> paddd -> pxor` results until all the characters are known?
+The only info we have is that the flag must start with the characters `"CTF{"`.
+So what if we actually determined all the missing characters by cyclically iterating over a buffer starting with `"CTF{"` and replacing the missing bytes with the results of the corresponding `pshufb -> paddd -> pxor` operations until all the characters are known?
 Seems like it's worth a shot.

 ```py
 SHUFFLE = [